 Tell us about your caseWhat Types of Accidents Are Common in Colorado?

-Page 5 of a report from the Colorado State Patrol (CSP) says that there were 3,809 crashes with injuries or fatalities in Colorado in 2024.
-There are many causes of accidents like these.
+A report from the Colorado State Patrol (CSP) states that there were 3,809 crashes with injuries or fatalities in Colorado in 2024.
 The Colorado Department of Transportation (CDOT) reports that Denver County accidents in 2024 often involved:

 - Failing to observe surroundings and stay alert